Lumi-supercomputer/LUMI-AI-example/docs/multi_gpu_and_node.md

                                                                                 $WITH_CONDA && source visualtransformer-env/bin/activate && \
                                                                                 python ddp_visualtransformer.py"
 ```
-Note that the export RANK and LOCAL_RANK environement variables are exported inside the container and cannot be exported in the slurm script, as they are only available inside the slurm jobstep (after srun has launched the process).
+Note that the `RANK` and `LOCAL_RANK` environement variables are exported inside the container and cannot be exported in the Slurm script, as they are only available inside the Slurm jobstep (after srun has launched the process).

 ##### Multi-node
 The jobscript to run the PyTorch DDP example on 4 full LUMI-G nodes is [run_ddp_srun_4.sh](../run_ddp_srun.sh).